Alex-Mak-MCW/Agrifinance-Data-Science-Internship-Project/README.md

 ## Key Results
 1. **Identified four critical factors influencing loan defaults** (accrued interest, arrear interest, total amount due, proportion of remaining payment)
      * Finding them help both agri-finance corporations and their clients to be more aware about their impact, thus better preventing loans from resulting in default.

 3. **Achieving a 97.5% accuracy in predicting loan defaults**
      * The models I build can predit 975 out of 1000 loans' default outcome correctly, allow agri-finance corporations to assess their own credit risk.
 5. **Improved default loan detection by 6.5%** with data resampling techniques.
-     * Enahcned anaomaly detection allow agri-finance corporations to prevent them from happening in the future, avoid potential financial losses.
+     * Enhanced anaomaly detection allow agri-finance corporations to prevent them from happening, avoid potential financial losses.
 7. Produced interpretable and credible AI solutions with **explainable AI (XAI)** methods.
      * Promote digital trust and recognition of data-driven decisions for both agri-finance coprorations and their clients.
 9. Summarized & reported project findings in **Power BI dashboards**.